 - Educational Transcripts.
 To transfer academic units from a college, university or seminary outside of the United States, all educational transcripts must be submitted to an approved agency that evaluates transcripts.
 All transcripts should be translated in to English and must be notarized by the U.S. Consul or notary, or another authority.

 - Full-Time Status.
-International students on an F-1 visa must maintain a minimum of twelve (12) units each semester for a Bachelor degree program and a minimum of nine (9) units for a Master degree program.
+International students on an F-1 visa must successfully complete a minimum of twelve (12) units each semester for a Bachelor's degree program and a minimum of seven (7) units for a Master's degree program.
 Contact the academic degree program for more information about how many units are required for full-time status.

 For more information on the admissions process or International Student Services, please contact the Designated School Official (DSO) at email@example.com